 How are you doing?
 I am from India and live in Mumbai and i have one question regarding Tanzania.

 I have one job offer from Software Company, and they are sending me to Tanzania, Rwanda and Uganda for work purpose for 1 yr.

 It would be great if you guys reply, thanks!

-Chitt about 7 years agoAnswered by chittranjan via Travellr.com
+Chitt over 7 years agoAnswered by chittranjan via Travellr.com

-It's not safer than Mumbai .. so take care and wish you all the best .. almost 7 years agoAnswered by Damian via Travellr.com
+It's not safer than Mumbai .. so take care and wish you all the best .. over 7 years agoAnswered by Damian via Travellr.com